Jorge Soler Player Props: Marlins vs. Rockies

 Rockies Pitching Rankings

-- The 7.8 strikeouts per nine innings compiled by the Rockies pitching staff ranks 27th in the league.
+- The 7.8 strikeouts per nine innings put together by the Rockies pitching staff ranks 27th in MLB.

-- The Rockies have a 4.91 team ERA that ranks 26th across all league pitching staffs.
+- The Rockies have the 27th-ranked team ERA among all league pitching staffs (5.02).

-- Rockies pitchers combine to give up 60 total home runs at a rate of 1.2 per game (to rank 21st in the league).
+- Rockies pitchers combine to rank 21st in baseball in home runs allowed (62 total, 1.2 per game).

-- Kauffmann (0-1) pitches for the Rockies to make his second start this season.

-- The righty last appeared on Saturday against the Texas Rangers, when he went 4 1/3 innings, allowing four earned runs while giving up seven hits.
+- In his last time out on Saturday against the Texas Rangers, the left-hander tossed two innings, giving up five earned runs while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.